-How Can Spinning Tops Candlesticks and Doji Patterns on Stock Indices Charts Be Traded
+How Can Spinning Tops Candlesticks and Doji Patterns on Stock Index Charts Be Traded

 Spinning tops candlesticks pattern have a small body with long upper and lower shadows.
 These spinning tops are referred to by this name because they are similar to spinning tops on a matchstick.

 The upper and lower shadows of the spinning tops are longer than the body.
 The example illustrated below shows the spinning tops pattern.
 You can look for the pattern in your MetaTrader 4 Stock Indices Platform charts.
 The example illustrated below shows a screenshot to help traders when it comes to learning and understanding these formations.

 How to read candlestick stock indices charts - Spinning Tops